 Recipe Morning Glory Muffins

-Your house will smell amazing as these bake!
-They are chock-full of nutritious ingredients.
-Carrots, apples, nuts, raisins.
-One or two of these muffins will make a hearty snack for your little ones.
+Your house will smell amazing as these muffins bake!
 Pack them up and bring them to practices or appointments.
 They will help you to fend off hunger and the temptation to buy something less healthy!

-I like to serve these at breakfast, for a snack or even alongside soup at dinner time.
+I like to serve these at breakfast, for a snack, or even alongside soup at dinner time.
 I hope you enjoy them as much as our family does.
 As with all of my recipes, this makes a big batch.
 However, if you don’t need that many, they do freeze well so you could tuck half of them away for a future time!

 Gather your ingredients